rachitnigam/rachitnigam.com/content/post/project-management.md

 +++

 Collaborations in systems research is how I've built some of the best tools in my research.
-A larger teams means an expanded and being able to pursue more ambitious ideas but it also incurs an overhead -- team management.
-Effectively managing a team and keeping all team members up to date can be stressful and daunting task.
-I think one way to approaching management tasks is by asking a few questions:
+A larger teams means an expanded vision and being able to pursue more ambitious ideas but it also incurs an overhead -- team management.
+Effectively managing a team and keeping all team members up to date can be stressful and a daunting task.
+I think one way to approaching management tasks is by asking a few concrete questions:

 - How often should we be meeting?
 What are the preparing expectations for a meeting?
 - How are we managing our code base?
 What are the expectations about code knowledge?